How to Backup Files to Dropbox Automatically | 3 Ways

 ☛Dropbox is available: computer apps for Microsoft Windows, Apple macOS, and Linux computers; mobile apps for iOS, Android, and Windows Phone smartphones and tablets.

 Since Dropbox is such an excellent cloud storage service that simplifies life and work.
 Many users would like to save computer files to Dropbox due to different purposes.
 If you are planning to backup files to Dropbox, please read on.
 Here is an ultimate guide on how to backup files to Dropbox.

 Generally, you can backup files to Dropbox in three ways.
 The first way is to visit the Dropbox website and upload your files manually.
 The second way is to install the desktop app on your computer, then, adding files to your Dropbox folder and let Dropbox automatically sync them.
 For mobile device users, you can also backup files via the Dropbox mobile app.
 Please read on to check the detailed steps of the three ways.

 How to backup entire computer to Dropbox?
 If you want to automatically backup files to dropbox, Dropbox has a desktop app to help you backup Dropbox folder on Microsoft Windows, Apple macOS, and Linux computers.
 Download and install the desktop application on your PC.
 Sign in to your Dropbox account after running it.
 If no, just create one.

 Step 1.
 Download and install the Dropbox desktop application on your computer.

 Step 2.
 Sign in to your Dropbox account.

 Step 3.
-By default, the "Dropbox" folder will appear on your computer, located at C:\Users\Computer Name\Documents\Dropbox.
-To back up important files, you just need to directly drop and drop them into the folder.
+By default, the Dropbox folder will appear on your computer, located at C:\Users\Computer Name\Documents\Dropbox.
+To backup computer to Dropbox, you just need to directly drag and drop them into that folder.